4 Benefits of Dumbbells

 You can work every major muscle group with dumbbells.
 With such a huge range of exercises, there’s no end in sight to your muscle stimulation.

 Dumbbells can isolate as many muscles as they target.
-Coming back to our third point, another one of the benefits of working with dumbbells is that it forces you to control two weights separately.
-And there are a lot of reasons why it’s great to be able to work one limb at a time.
+Another dumbbell benefit is that it forces you to control two weights separately.
+And there’s an excellent reason why it’s great to be able to work one limb at a time.

 Dumbbell exercises can help minimize imbalances, too.
 Although a limb can be worked a little bit more with a barbell, both limbs have to put in the same amount of work for the same number of reps and weight when you use two dumbbells.